asxyzp/carboledger-takehome/README.md

 # Carbon Emission Data Management UI (cedm-ui)

-This repository contains the web client for the carbon emission data management tool, where a user can upload the relevant spreadsheet file containing the supplier details, carbon emission data, etc. Here's the link to the problem statement file: [https://carboledger.notion.site/Carboledger-Front-end-Assignment-4dd4b5fb1fb34f73a01d2ef0ab389dc6](https://carboledger.notion.site/Carboledger-Front-end-Assignment-4dd4b5fb1fb34f73a01d2ef0ab389dc6)
+This repository contains the web client for the carbon emission data management tool, where a user can upload the relevant spreadsheet file containing the supplier details, carbon emission data, etc. Here's the link to the problem statement file: [https://carboledger.notion.site/Carboledger-Front-end-Assignment-4dd4b5fb1fb34f73a01d2ef0ab389dc6](https://carboledger.notion.site/Carboledger-Front-end-Assignment-4dd4b5fb1fb34f73a01d2ef0ab389dc6).
+It has been built as a take-home assignment for **Carboledger**.

 Here are the context and the requirements for the project: